Ethical hacking definition

 It developed the Certified Ethical Hacker (CEH) programme and many other certification schemes in more than 87 countries globally.

 IT Governance is an EC-Council ATC (Accredited Training Centre), providing the best instructor-led exam preparation experience possible for the CEH qualification.

 Certified Ethical Hacker qualification

-Launched in 2003 by the EC-Council, the CEH qualification is globally recognised as the credential of choice for those looking to develop a senior career as an ethical hacker or penetration tester.
+Launched in 2003 by the EC-Council, the CEH qualification is globally recognised as the ethical hacking certification of choice for those looking to develop a senior career as an ethical hacker or a penetration tester.

 The ethical hacking qualification’s purposes are to:

 - Establish and govern minimum standards for qualifying professional information security specialists in ethical hacking measures;

 - Inform the public that credentialed individuals meet or exceed the minimum requirements; and

 - Reinforce ethical hacking as a unique and self-regulating profession.

 To learn ethical hacking and achieve the CEH qualification: